 Last Saturday, Shabbat, took me by surprise.
 I was sitting at home, relaxing in the afternoon, when something bad happened.
 Craving a little snack, I grabbed a raw vegetable from my fridge, sliced it and ate it, thinking "this is pretty good."
 Moments later, my throat started feeling itchy.
 I disregarded it because I never had an allergic reaction.
 I went to the mirror to check out my throat just in case, but nothing seemed out of the ordinary.
 I told myself "it's going to go away... " but then I couldn't swallow anymore.
 "Do I go to the neighbors?"
 I thought to myself, I got scared.
 I was on the phone with 911 when I texted my friend with whom I had coffee that morning, "emergency allergic reaction."
 I started getting dizzy, as I explained Urgence Sante the circumstances which lead to my allergic reaction.
 The person on the other line told me to sit down, as I waited by my front door for EMS to show up.
 "How could this happen so fast?"
 I thought.
 But it did.
 It felt like a movie.
 One second I am at home reading peacefully, the next I had a swollen tongue and throat, I was surrounded by 3 emergency responders, 3 more paramedics and my dear friend.
 I got my first dose of Epipen at home, and a second Epipen on my way to the hospital in the ambulance.
 I counted the seconds.
 I remember lifting my fingers, they were white as a ghost, my legs were shaking, I was freezing.

-So today, I share a sweet post I have been wanting to share since September.
-A post on a vegetable I am happy not to be allergic to, pumpkin. :)
+Today, I share a sweet post I have been wanting to share since September.
+A post on a vegetable I truly enjoy, pumpkin.

 PUMPKIN ICE CREAM TART WITH DARK CHOCOLATE